-5.2 Generalizability to Other Marketplace Lending Platforms (Prosper)
+5.4 Generalizability to Other Marketplace Lending Platforms (Prosper)

 In the current analysis, we have focused exclusively on one marketplace lending platform because of multiple econometric features that make it favorable for testing.
 However, it is important to verify the generalizability of our results to other FinTech credit market platforms.
-To give some measure of confidence, in this section we repeat key tests throughout this paper for the Prosper platform.
-Importantly, Prosper underwent similar regulatory scrutiny in 2006-2009 and has maintained retail investor inclusion.
-In Table 11 we show that the regulatory scrutiny channel also appears to influence the Prosper platform's behavior.
+To give some measure of confidence, in this section we repeat key tests throughout this paper for the Prosper platform.29 Importantly, Prosper underwent similar regulatory scrutiny in 2006-2009 and has maintained retail investor inclusion.
+In Table 10 we show that the regulatory scrutiny channel also appears to influence the Prosper platform's behavior.
 Columns (1)-(3) show a similar fair allocation on average for the sample.
-Column (4) shows that for Prosper, increased loan demand from institutional investors does not evoke preferential treatment for retail investors.
+Column (4) shows that for Prosper, low value of additional loan commitments does not evoke preferential treatment for retail investors.
 However, columns (5)-(6) show that when institutions are being allocated loans for ABS activity, retail investors are allocated loans with lower default rates and institutional investor default rates increase.
 Notably, for the Prosper platform the fraction of institutional investment driven by ABS activity is substantially higher (see Figure 5), with almost 50% of origination capital flowing from ABS investors in 2015.
-This may explain why on the Prosper platform, ABS issuing activity appears to trump the high loan demand indicator.
-Critically, though, we observe a similar allocation choice to protect retail investors during times of increased loan demand from ABS loan-purchasing activity.
+This may explain why on the Prosper platform, ABS issuing activity appears to trump the low future value of loan commitments indicator.
+Critically, though, we observe a similar allocation choice to protect retail investors during times of low value of additional future loan commitments from ABS loan-purchasing activity.